mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 #### Helping styles and helpers

-In P2 and P3 I asked students to circulate during making time as a way of replicating some of the features of playtesting with a smaller disruption to game programming time.
-While it is important to acknowledge the importance of the role of students helpers in the formation of relational agency, given the wealth of existing research on this subject in similar settings [@kafai_mentoring_2008; @roque_family_2016; @roque_im_2016; @barron_parents_2009; @stone_problem_2007-2], only a brief summary of activity is included here.

-I asked helpers to identify bring to my attention coding blocks which were preventing participant from progresssing thus overcoming some parent's unwillingness to make demands on faciliator tmie.
-Student helpers were asked to prompt descriptive reflection by asking participants what features they were working on and to notice and reflect any distinctive behaviors emerging in partipants product or practice (see Vignette 1).
-This parallels a similar study by Stone and Gutiérrez [-@stone_problem_2007-2, p.51] student helpers highlighted emerging "zones of competency" of learner's identities and relational expertise.
-Students helpers also communicated to particpants innovations in practice made by peers, thus amplyfiying this relational expertise and the increasing overall possibility of relational agency.
+In phases 2 and 3, I asked students to circulate during making time as a way of replicating some of the features of playtesting with a smaller disruption to game programming time.
+While it is important to acknowledge the importance of the role of student helpers in the formation of relational agency, given the wealth of existing research on this subject in similar settings [@kafai_mentoring_2008; @roque_family_2016; @roque_im_2016; @barron_parents_2009; @stone_problem_2007-2], only a brief summary of activity is included here.
+I asked helpers to identify and bring to my attention coding blocks which were preventing participants from progressing, thus overcoming some parent's unwillingness to make demands on facilitator time.
+Student helpers were asked to prompt descriptive reflection by asking participants what features they were working on and to notice and reflect on any distinctive behaviours emerging in participants' product or practice (see Vignette 1).
+This parallels a similar study by Stone and Gutiérrez [-@stone_problem_2007-2, p.51] where student helpers highlighted emerging "zones of competency" of learner's identities and relational expertise.
+Student helpers also communicated to participants innovations in practice made by peers, thus amplifying this relational expertise and the increasing overall possibility of relational agency.

 <!-- Roque [@roque_family_2016; @roque_im_2016] employed Barron's helping roles [@barron_parents_2009] in guidance for supporting facilitators to highlight and celebrate the helping processes parents used to support children in a making environment. -->